Gizra/og/README.txt

 UPGRADING FROM 5.0 TO 6.x
 -----------------
 - The user interface for selecting alternate Views for your group homepage is gone.
 You may still select an alternate view by setting 'og_home_page_view' variable in your settings.php.
 Alternative, just customize your og_ghp_ron View.
-You can always revert it if it breaks.
+You can always revert it if it breaks
+- Group members block (og/2) block is now served by Views: views/og_members_block-block_1

 UPGRADING FROM 4.7 TO 5.x
 -----------------